iterorganization/IMAS-Python/docs/source/validation.rst

     :local:
     :depth: 1

-If you call this method and your IDS fails validation, imas-python raises an error explaining the problem.
+If you call this method and your IDS fails validation, IMAS-Python raises an error explaining the problem.
 See the following example:

 >>> import imas